|

 been established should be made specifically and not rested upon a general request to

+direct a verdict for want of sufficient evidence.
 2. Section 1 of the Anti-Narcotic Act in providing that absence of the required stamps

 from any of the drugs shall be prima facie evidence of a violation of the section by the